bleedhd/bleedhd/doc/data-model/scoring-config.md

 score:
   delay: normal | delayed
 ```
 Indicates the delay between the last allogeneic transplant and onset of symptoms.
-At most one answer may have this property and its value defines the aGvHD delay status.
+At most one answer may have this property and its value defines the aGVHD delay status.

-## GvHD Current Staging
+## GVHD Current Staging
 This scoring algorithm is slightly more complicated than the previous ones.
 It is based on a grading system with values from 0 (good) to 3 (bad) and within a category/organ, the highest score usually counts.
 The total score involves some counting and some special handling with potential _overrides_, so the score configuration can be a bit tricky.
 The actual score values for each individual question are usually taken directly from the response value (which should then of course be in the range [0, 3]).

 **Grouping of Questions - Categories / Organs**